Ballston Spa High School: Advisory periods

 Each academic department maintains an "advisory room" and each teacher advisory hours.
 Similar to a professor's office hours at college, these are provided so that students can seek help during their study halls.

-Advanced coursework

-Beginning in the middle school, students have the opportunity to accelerate in several subject areas.
-This program continues into the high school, where classes have various levels to meet each student's individual academic needs.
-Many classes are also offered as Advanced Placement courses to students who wish to challenge themselves and earn college credit.

-In addition to AP courses, Ballston Spa offers special college classes, in which students are presented with college level material and may gain credit from local colleges.
-Although enrollment into the college is not required to take a class, it is required to gain college credit for the class.
-Students are charged a reduced fee to enroll in the college course if provided if they obtain a Saratoga County Certificate of Residency.
-The school has as Early College High School Program Called P-TECH (Pathways in Technology Early College High School), Credits are provided from Hudson Valley Community College.

-The School is a participant in the Washington-Saratoga-Warren-Hamilton-Essex Boards of Cooperative Educational Services program (WSHEW BOCES).

 IB courses

 Ballston Spa started offering students the International Baccalaureate curriculum in the fall of 2012.
 In the spring of 2024 it was announced by the Ballston Spa Board of Education that the IB program would be cancelled and no new students would be enrolled.
-Juniors and Seniors enrolled in the program during the 2023-2024 school year will be allowed to finish the program.
+Juniors and Seniors enrolled in the program during the 2023–2024 school year will be allowed to finish the program.

 Athletics

 Ballston Spa's athletic program is a member of the Suburban Council.
 Ballston Spa offers many sports at the Modified, Freshman, Junior Varsity, and Varsity level for both boys and girls.
+The gymnasium at the high school is colloquially referred to as "The Ballston Garden."
 The currently offered Varsity sports are: